rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2021/february.md

 #### Features
 * **Introduction of New Navigation Menus**

     Now you can see the new collapsable navigation menus (Development, Devices, Networking, and Account) in the rapyuta.io platform.
-This new layout changes bring the logical breakdown of the platform capabilities and provid a better user experience.
+This new layout changes bring the logical breakdown of the platform capabilities and provide a better user experience.

 #### Improvements
 * **Quickly find logs around a specific log line**